briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

     court to become an unruly child or a delinquent child;

-    3. _(3)_ Act in a way that contributes to an adjudication of the child as a delinquent child based on the child’s violation of a court order adjudicating the child an unruly child for being an habitual truant;
+    3. _(3)_ Act in a way that contributes to an adjudication of the child as a delinquent child based on the child's violation of a court order adjudicating the child an unruly child for being an habitual truant;

     4. _(4)_ If the person is the parent, guardian, or custodian of a child who